onury/docma/README.md

 ## Docma Templates

 Docma templates are essentially web files that mainly make use of [Dust.js][dustjs] internally.
+You can check out the [default template][default-template] for the structure and how partials are used.

 ### Template Structure